joaedwar/kcp-glbc/docs/getting_started/tutorial.md

 > NOTE: This version of the tutorial works with `KCP 0.5.0`

-For this tutorial, after following along the "Installation" section of this document, we should already have KCP and GLBC running, and also have had deployed the sample service which would have created an ingress named *"ingress-nondomain"*.
-To note: the "default" namespace is where we are putting all the sample resources at the moment.
+For this tutorial, after following the [Installation](#install-GLBC) section of this document, we should already have KCP and GLBC running, and also have had deployed the sample service which would have created an ingress named *"ingress-nondomain"*.

+> NOTE: The `default` namespace is where you are putting all the sample resources at the moment.

-### Viewing the "default" namespace
+### Viewing the `default` namespace

 We will run the following command `kubectl edit ns default -o yaml` in the same tab where we deployed the sample service to view and edit the "*default*" namespace.